xmos/lib_audio_dsp/doc/design_guide/index.rst

 .. figure:: dsp_class.drawio.png
    :width: 100%

-   Class diagram of a lib_audio_dsp application.
+   Class diagram of a lib_audio_dsp application

 The application package contains Audio Source, Audio Sink and Control classes.
 The Audio Source and Sink are responsible for producing and consuming audio at the rate required by the DSP pipeline.
 The Control is responsible for implementing